- Clean, quiet rooms with stylish design

 There are free cribs and rollaway beds, as well as connecting rooms

 Cribs and roll-away beds are free, and fit into any room.
 There are also connecting rooms, which can join beds of any size.

 The pool is heated, but the shallowest end is still pretty deep, just under three feet.

+Two Sisters restaurant is on the ground floor of the hotel and serves basic, but fresh food for breakfast and lunch.
 Guests on the go can drop by Perks -- an on-site coffee shop that serves everything from lattes to prepared sandwiches from 6:30 a.m. to 2:00 p.m.
 Those looking for a little sophistication can drop by Bar 50 from 2:00 p.m. until midnight where they can imbibe in the 2 for 1 happy hour special or catch a sports game.
 The lounge also offers small plates.